Image

 It also provides direction for various Directorates and Work Units to focus their efforts to ensure that all commit to delivering on the United Nations 2030 Agenda for Sustainable Development Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.

-Visit country page: Education in Vanuatu
+Visit country page: Vanuatu

 Home